Blanton Parent Handbook

 - Mental health or therapy appointments; or

-- Court-ordered family visitations or any other court-ordered activity, provided it is not practicable to schedule the student’s participation in the activity outside of school hours.
+- Court-ordered family visitations or any other court-ordered activity, provided it is not practicable to schedule the student’s participation in activities outside of school hours.

 Please note that the list of verified absences does not include any kind of family vacation.
 Family vacations/trips will be treated as unexcused absences.

 When a student is unable to attend school, parents should call the Blanton front office (940)369-0700.
 Always include the following information: student’s name, grade, teacher’s name, name and relationship of the person leaving the message, and the reason for the absence.
 Voicemail will pick up 24 hours a day.
 Please note that this call does not replace the written excuse required for documentation when your child returns to class.
 If your child has missed 1-4 days, please send a signed written note which includes the days absent and the reason.
-If you prefer to email the information, it can be emailed to firstname.lastname@example.org.
+If you prefer to email the information, it can be emailed to email@example.com.
 If your child misses 5 days or more, a doctor’s note which states the days the child is absent and the reason, must be sent along with the parent note.
-All notes are due within 72 hours of the absence.
+All notes are due within three (3) school days after a student’s return to school.

 If a child must be absent a portion of the school day due to a medical appointment, the child may be counted present if the parent brings a note from the medical office.
 In addition, parents who take their children out of school early without a documented reason are subject to consequences for truancy in accordance with state attendance laws.
 Early dismissal from school without documentation is considered to be missed parts of days and can count as a loss of instructional time (LOSIT).